Blogs

 Man filling out forms to track actions - Vitality

-The Healthy Habit Hack for this month is: Track your actions!
+The Healthy Habit Hack: Track your actions!

 Where and how often do I track my actions?

 Next, assess your actions in the log or tracker that work for you.
-Log your behavior for several days or even one-to-two weeks so you can get an accurate view of your current habits.
-When you log your actions, you may want to also log your feelings, where you were, who you were with, if anything or any person or feeling caused you to act the way you did.
-Those insights can help you find from where and whom to gather support and what might stop you from making a change.
+Log your behavior for at least one week so you can get an accurate view of your current habits.
+When you log your actions, you may also want to log your feelings, where you were, who you were with, if anything caused you to act the way you did.
+These insights can help you create an action plan to achieve your goal and assess what barriers might hold you back.

-Give this tracker a try to get started with exercise – or this one with mental well-being.
+Give this tracker a try to get started with exercise – or this one with mental wellbeing.

-As you’re working on breaking a bad habit, start by picturing where you want to be and write it out or sketch it in your log.
+If your goal is to break a bad habit, still start by picturing where you want to be.
+Write or sketch it in your log.
 For example, if you’re planning to quit smoking cigarettes, draw a picture or find a photo of yourself feeling accomplished and smoke-free.
-Next, determine your specific goal for the behavior you’re working toward.
-Goals could be long-term or short-term.
+Next, determine your specific action for the goal you’re working toward.

 Give this tracker a try to get started with cutting back on alcohol – or try this app to help you track and stop cigarette cravings.